gb-it/codejam-cap-nodejs/exercises/02/readme.md

 ![integrated terminal in view](integrated-terminal-in-view.png)

-:point_right: In the integrated terminal, use the `cds` commandline tool with the `serve` command to start serving.
+:point_right: In the integrated terminal, use the `cds` command line tool with the `serve` command to start serving.
 Specify the service definition directory `srv` in the invocation:

 ```sh
 user@host:~/bookshop